DreamOfTheRedChamber/system-design-interviews/README.md

 ### Headers <a id="http-headers"></a>
 * Content-type/Media type: Tells HTTP client how to understand the entity-body.
 	- e.g. text/html, application/json, image/jpeg
+* Accept-Encoding/Content-Encoding:
+	- Condition: Content compression occurs only when a client advertises, wants to use it and a server indicates its willingness to enable it.
+		+ Clients indicate they want to use it by sending the Accept-Encoding header when making requests.
+The value of this header is a comma-separated list of compression methods that the client will accept.
+For example, Accept-Encoding: gzip, deflate.
+		+ If the server supports any of the compression methods that the client has advertised, it may deliver a compressed version of the resource.
+It indicates that the content has been compressed with the Content-Encoding header in the response.
+For example, Content-Encoding: gzip.
+Content-Length header in the response indicates the size of the compressed content.
+	- Methods
+		+ identity: no compression.
+		+ compress: UNIX compress method, which is based on the Lempel-Ziv Welch (LZW) aglorithm
+		+ gzip: the most popular format.
+		+ deflate: just gzip without the checksum header.
+	- What to compress:
+		+ Usually applied to text-based content such as HTML, XML, CSS, and Javascript.
+		+ Not applied to binary data
+			* Many of binary formats such as GIF, PNG, and JPEG already use compression.
+	- Disadvantages:
+		+ There is additional CPU usage at both the server side and client side.
+		+ There will always be a small percentage of clients that simply can't accept compressed content.

 ### Verbs <a id="http-verbs"></a>
 * CRUD verbs.